 Advice for travellers

-SummerOver much of South Africa, summer (mid-October to mid- February) is characterised by hot, sunny weather – often with afternoon thunderstorms that clear quickly, leaving a warm, earthy, uniquely African smell in the air.
-The Western Cape, with its Mediterranean climate, is the exception, getting its rain in winter.
+Boulders Beach in Simonstown south of Cape Town is famous for its African penguin colony.
+Summertime on the Cape peninsula has glorious months of rain-free sunshine.
+(Image: South African Tourism) Over much of South Africa, summer, which lasts from mid-October to mid- February, is characterised by hot, sunny weather – often with afternoon thunderstorms that clear quickly, leaving a warm, earthy, uniquely African smell in the air.
+Western Cape, with its Mediterranean climate, is the exception, getting its rain in winter.

-AutumnAutumn (fall) in South Africa (mid-February to April) offers the best weather in some respects.
+Vineyards in the Hex River Valley winemaking region of the Western Cape.
+(Image: South African Tourism) Autumn in South Africa is from mid-February to April.
+It offers the best weather in some respects.
 Very little rain falls over the whole country, and it is warm but not too hot, getting colder as the season progresses.
 In Cape Town, autumn is fantastic, with hot sunny days and warm, balmy nights which many people spend outdoors.

-SpringNowhere in South Africa is spring (August to mid-October) more spectacular than in the Cape provinces.
-Here the grey winter is forgotten as thousands of small, otherwise insignificant plants cover the plains in an iridescent carpet of flowers.
-The journey to see the flowers of the Namaqualand in the Western and Northern Cape is an annual pilgrimage for many South Africans.
+Springtime daisies carpet the Namaqualand region of the Northern Cape.
+(Image: South African Tourism) Nowhere in South Africa is spring, which lasts from August to mid-October, more spectacular than in Northern Cape and Western Cape.
+Here the grey winter is forgotten as thousands of small, otherwise insignificant plants cover the semi-arid plains in an iridescent carpet of flowers.
+The journey to see the flowers of the Namaqualand is an annual pilgrimage for many South Africans.

-Best time of the year to travel?That depends on what you want to do.
-The flowers are obviously best in August and September.
-Winter is a good time for game watching, as the veld is not as lush as in summer and the lack of rain means animals are more likely to congregate around water holes and rivers.
-The southern right whales hang around off our coasts from about mid-June to the end of October.
-The diving is best in most of the country outside of summer (ie, from April through September), and so is the surfing – but that certainly doesn't limit either activity to those times.
-River rafting is better in the Cape at the end of winter, and in KwaZulu-Natal in the height of summer (late November to mid-February).
+An old car holds a garden of succulent plants outside a roadside stall in the Northern Cape.
+(Image: Media Club South Africa) That depends on what you want to do.
+The Namaqualand flowers are obviously best in August and September.
+Winter is a good time for game watching, as the veld is not as lush as it is in summer and the lack of rain means animals are more likely to congregate around water holes and rivers.
+Southern right whales hang around off our coasts from about mid-June to the end of October, making for spectacular whale watching.
+Diving is best in most of the country outside summer (ie, from April through September), and so is surfing – but that certainly doesn't limit either activity to those times.
+River rafting is better in Western Cape at the end of winter, and in KwaZulu-Natal in the height of summer (late November to mid-February).
 In Mpumalanga and Limpopo, it's less time dependent.
 The "shoulder" seasons – spring and autumn – are best for hiking, as summer can be hot over most of the country.
 In the Drakensberg, summer thunderstorms are dangerous, while there is a good chance of snow in winter.
-In the Cape, the winters are wet, so it's not necessarily the best time for hikes.
+In Western Cape, the winters are wet, so it's not necessarily the best time for hikes.
 If you're a birder, the palaeoarctic migrants arrive around November and the intra- African migrants usually by mid-October.
 Of course, if you want to lounge around on the beaches, mid-summer is the best time – though everyone else will be there too.
 And – big bonus – the beaches of northern KwaZulu-Natal are warm and sunny even in midwinter.